Container-Optimized OS (COS) Support

 3. Check the agent pod’s status.
 Example:

-$ kubectl get pod -l app=longhorn-gke-cos-node
+$ kubectl -n longhorn-system get pod -l app=longhorn-gke-cos-node

 NAME READY STATUS RESTARTS AGE